waynegramlich/Fab/docs/FabSolids.md

 ## <a name="fabsolids--fab-operationkey"></a>8 Class Fab_OperationKey:

-Provides a sorting key for Fab_Opertions.
+Provides a sorting key for Fab_Operations.
 Attributes:
 * *MountFence* (int): The user manage fence index grouping operations within a mount.
+* *OperationOrder* (FabOperationOrder): The preferred operation order.
+* *BitPriority*: (float): A negative number obtained via the getBitPriority method.
 * *ShopIndex* (int): The shop index of the bit to be used.
 * *MachineIndex* (int): The machine index of the bit to be used.
-* *Order*: (Fab_OperationOrder): The preferred order for operations.
-* *BitPriority*: (float): A negative number obtained via the getBitPriority method.
+* *ToolNumber* (int): The Tool number for the tool.

 Constructor:
-* Fab_OperationKey(MountFence, ShopIndex, MachineIndex, Order, BitPriority)
+* Fab_OperationKey(MountFence, OperationOrder, BitPriority, ShopIndex, MachineIndex, ToolNumber)

 ## <a name="fabsolids--fab-operationkind"></a>9 Class Fab_OperationKind: